awsdocs/amazon-emr-management-guide/doc_source/emr-studio-create-studio.md

 **Example CLI command to create an EMR Studio with AWS SSO authentication mode**
 The following AWS CLI example command creates an EMR Studio that uses AWS SSO authentication mode\.
 When you use AWS SSO authentication, you must specify a `--user-role`\.
-For more information about AWS SSO authentication mode, see [SSO authentication mode for Amazon EMR Studio](emr-studio-authentication.md#emr-studio-enable-sso)\.
+For more information about AWS SSO authentication mode, see [Set up SSO authentication mode for Amazon EMR Studio](emr-studio-authentication.md#emr-studio-enable-sso)\.

 ```
 aws emr create-studio \